pub struct Incompatible { /* private fields */ }Expand description

 and AP).
 There is a disjoint set of security protocols for each unique role in the map.

-if no security protocol incompatibility has been detected.
-When Some
+Returns None if no security protocol incompatibility has been detected.
+When Some but

 with an empty map, security protocol support is considered incompatible even though the